Magical Messi reminds Griezmann how to play football for Barcelona | Goal.com

 Bixente Lizarazu has been just as baffled as everyone else by Antoine Griezmann's recent struggles in front of goal.

-The forward never looked a good fit for Barca's favoured three-man attack but we had gone beyond that point.
+The forward never looked a good fit for Barcelona's favoured three-man attack but we had gone beyond that point.

 Griezmann's problems were no longer just tactical.
 As Lizarazu told Telefoot last month, "He no longer knows how to play football with the Barca jersey."